protella/chatgpt-bots/README.md

 ```

 ### Configuration - Bot Tuning
-The `INITIALIZE_TEXT` variable at the top of each script will set the tone for how the bot will respond.
+The `SYSTEM_PROMPT` variable at the top of each script will set the tone for how the bot will respond.
 Telling it that it is a chatbot and with any specific style of responses will help with more appropriate responses.

 ### Running the bot
 Run the py file for your chosen interface, e.g.: